-The First CLINTON Presidency
+The Clinton Presidency

 Few presidents in USA history have incensed the public to such a degree that the people demanded that those men relinquish their command and endure the impeachment process.